 The McKenzie Institute International (MII) was founded in 1982 to ensure that the highest standards of teaching were provided to those wishing to learn the McKenzie Method.
 Today, McKenzie’s concepts are widely recommended as the first treatment of choice for patients with musculoskeletal problems, and the Institute’s reputation continues to grow internationally.

-The McKenzie Institute Faculty are world class experts in the McKenzie Method, and are dedicated to providing you with the very best training and support as you embark on what will be a life changing journey, both personally and professionally.
+The McKenzie Institute Faculty are world class experts in the McKenzie Method and are dedicated to providing you with the very best training and support as you embark on what will be a life changing journey, both personally and professionally.

-The Diploma programme is the pinnacle of MDT training.
-Successfully completing the Diploma MDT Programme will place you amongst the world’s elite in the mechanical diagnosis and treatment of musculoskeletal disorders.
+The Diploma in Mechanical Diagnosis and Therapy is the pinnacle of MDT training.
+Successfully completing the Diploma Programme will place you amongst the world’s elite in the mechanical diagnosis and treatment of musculoskeletal disorders.

 In addition to the education above, each year MII and its branches present opportunities to enhance and update your skills and knowledge through Refresher Courses and Conferences.
 The McKenzie Institute International Conference is also held every three years.
 It explores a wide range of research and topics related to the clinical efficacy and effectiveness of the McKenzie Method and other musculoskeletal approaches.
 Details of these additional learning opportunities can be found on the MII and other branch websites